meshcloud/meshcloud-docs/docs/meshstack.customer-group-sync.md

     {-
     mesh-object:
       The type of meshObject this configuration is about.
-Can be one of MeshUser, MeshCustomerUserGroup or MeshCustomerGroupBinding
+Can be one of "MeshUser", "MeshCustomerUserGroup" or "MeshCustomerGroupBinding"
     fields:
-      A list of configuration objects specifying which LDAP attribute gets mapped to which mesh object attribute, and whether any transformations should be done on the attribute before assigning it to the meshObject field.
+      A list of configuration objects specifying which LDAP attribute gets mapped to which meshObject attribute, and whether any transformations should be done on the attribute before assigning it to the meshObject field.
     tags: Same as fields above, but for tags on the specified meshObject.
     -}